zachlewis/mold/README.md

 tests that require elasticsearch, you would declare a elasticsearch container to run in this section as shown in the above example.

 Service containers are spun up prior to the code build.
-They are accessed via their image name from your build container.
+They are accessed via their image name followed by the project name.
+In the above example if the project name is `foo` you can access the consul service using the host `consul.foo` in your build container.

 #### image
 The image name of the service to start.
 A vast list of public images can be found on [Docker Hub](https://hub.docker.com).
 Private images can also be specified.

 #### commands
-These are the arguments passed to the service container.
+These are a list of commands passed as arguments to the service container.

 ## Build
 Build contains a list of builds to perform.
 This is used to perform testing and/or building binaries.